bg-hero-mexico

 Mexico is expected to play a big role in that expansion.

-Mexicans are mobile and social
+Mexicans are becoming even more mobile and social

 Mexican consumers are becoming more sophisticated